-- unseal the ballot box and take out the contents - open the large brown envelopes (EC 11520) containing the Outer Envelopes Local Electors and place them in the ballot box that you identified as "Box AARO Office" - open the white plastic envelope for Material for the Special Ballot Votes Cast by Electors in Their Electoral District (EC 78790) and take out: - the Record of Special Ballots Issued to Electors Voting in Their Electoral District (EC 78720) and enter the dates of receipt of ballots issued by the AARO office that you had indicated on your copies of the record faxed from the AARO office during the course of the event - the sealed Envelope for Spoiled Ballots (EC 78900).
-Set it aside to be handed to the Primary Team of DRO and poll clerk. - the sealed Envelope for Unused ballots (EC 78930).
-Set it aside to be handed to the Primary Team of DRO and poll clerk. - the small plastic bag for counterfoils.
+- Unseal the ballot box and remove the contents. - Open the large brown envelopes (EC 11520) containing the Outer Envelopes Local Electors and place them in the ballot box that you identified as "BOX AARO OFFICE." - Open the white plastic envelope Material for the Special Ballot Votes Cast by Electors in Their Electoral District (EC 78790). - Remove the Record of Special Ballots Issued to Electors Voting in Their Electoral District (EC 78720) and enter the dates of receipt of ballots issued by the AARO office that you had indicated on your copies of the record faxed from the AARO office during the course of the event. - Remove the sealed Envelope for Spoiled Ballots (EC 78900).
+Set it aside to be handed to the Primary Team of DRO and poll clerk. - Remove the sealed Envelope for Unused ballots (EC 78930).
+Set it aside to be handed to the Primary Team of DRO and poll clerk. - Remove the small plastic bag for counterfoils.
 Set it aside to be handed to the Primary Team of DRO and poll clerk.

-As you receive outer envelopes, you must enter the date in the "Date ballot received" column of the corresponding record and deposit them in the ballot box identified as "Box - AARO Office".
+As you receive outer envelopes, you must enter the date in the "Date ballot received" column of the corresponding record and deposit them in the ballot box identified as "BOX - AARO OFFICE".

-DUTIES OF THE SBC IN THE RETURNING OFFICE ON POLLING DAY
+DUTIES OF THE SBC IN THE RETURNING OFFICE ON ELECTION DAY

-Between the close of registration and polling day, you will:
+Between the close of registration and election day, you will:

-- continue to receive completed special ballots sealed in outer envelopes - prepare the room for the counting of local special ballots - prepare the material for each team of DRO and poll clerk
+- continue to receive completed special ballots sealed in Outer Envelopes - prepare the room for the counting of local special ballots - prepare the material for each team of DRO and poll clerk